 And then, then she heard a twin to her cry.
 Yet it wasn't in pain, but pure animal fury.
-The weight from her back shifted abruptly and she turned around just in time to see Rinn tear the husk from her back.
-She moved with a speed belying her size, belying the awkwardness with which her friend normally moved and the pain that she must've been in.
-The dark haired young woman had dropped her shotgun and tore into the husk with her hands.
-Fists rained down on the creature's face and chest and even the bloody wound on Rinn's leg, that bloody damned wound, didn't stop her from throwing the creature on the ground with a cry and crushing its head with her foot.
+The weight from her back shifted abruptly and she turned around just in time to see Rinn tear the husk off of her.
+Her friend moved with a speed belying her size, belying the awkwardness with which she normally moved and the pain that she must've been in.
+The dark-haired young woman had dropped her shotgun and now tore into the husk with her hands.
+Fists rained down on the creature's face and chest and even the bloody wound on Rinn's leg, that bloody damned wound, didn't stop her from throwing the creature on the ground with a cry and crushing its head under her foot.
 Two more husks charged at her and she managed to grab one before it could pounce on her and practically tore its head from its shoulders.

 Helena, having turned on her side and still lying down, shot the second.